A satellite-eye view key for the future of NZ’s primary sector

 A good example of how businesses in the primary sector can increase operational efficiency and inform policy is by using satellite imagery to plan and communicate information relating to a property.
 A recent satellite image will enable the owner or manager to show specific parts of the property, including any hazards, and indicate where work is required.
 It can also reduce the time and effort it takes to perform tasks such as site inspections, by being able to remotely view and measure features like fences and streams.

 It can also improve decision-making about property development and maintenance through the ability to provide a current basemap for overlay with:

 - Existing farm mapping (e.g. fences or building) including names and areas.

 - GPS track lines showing where rural contractors have applied fertiliser or sprays.
 These track lines can provide an audit control capability.

 What this means is that satellite imagery plays a crucial role in foundational planning and communication, optimising land use, resource allocation and compliance or risk management.

-Critchlow Geospatial have partnered with Maxar Technologies to provide a solution that offers high-resolution, affordable, on-demand satellite imagery and analytical systems for New Zealand.
+Critchlow Geospatial have partnered with Maxar to provide a solution that offers high-resolution, affordable, on-demand satellite imagery and analytical systems for New Zealand.
 We can go beyond what's visible to the naked eye with multispectral imagery, including short-wave infrared (SWIR), to classify vegetation health, categorise man-made and natural material, penetrate smoke, detect fire, map minerals and more.
 It's game-changing technology and will enable businesses throughout the primary sector to improve their decision-making, enhance their operations and promote growth and sustainability.